Code-Institute-Submissions/MomciloDordevic-MS3/TESTING.md

     - A site member can delete a recipe on the profile page.
 There is an overview of all recipes made by the site member on the profile page.
 There is a button by each recipe, to delete the recipe.
 Aditionally, recipes can be deleted in the Homepage or in the Full Recipe page if the recipe is created by the user.
 4. As a site member, I want to login to my profile, so I have access to my recipes.
     - A site member can login by clicking on login at the top navbar on the website.
-5. As a site member, I want to logout to my profile, so I can logout from my profile.
+5. As a site member, I want to logout from my profile, so I can log in to a different profile.
     - As a site member is logged in they can logout by clicking on logout at the top navbar.

 ### Admin goals
-1. As an admin, I want to add new categories, so I can make the categories clear and manageable.
+1. As an admin, I want to add new categories, so I can make the categories clear and managable.
     - The admin can add new categories by going to the category page and to click on add category.
 2. As an admin, I want to edit categories, so I can update categories.
     - The admin can edit categories by going to the category page and to click on edit category.